ml-tooling/ml-workspace/README.md

 ### Remote Development

 The workspace can be integrated and used as a remote runtime (also known as remote kernel/machine/interpreter) for a variety of popular development tools and IDEs, such as Jupyter, VS Code, PyCharm, Colab, or Atom Hydrogen.
 Thereby, you can connect your favorite development tool running on your local machine to a remote machine for code execution.
+This enables a **local-quality development experience with remote hosted compute resources**.

 These integrations usually require a passwordless SSH connection from the local machine to the workspace.
-To set up an SSH connection, please follow the steps explained in the [SSH Access section](#ssh-access).
+To set up an SSH connection, please follow the steps explained in the [SSH Access](#ssh-access) section.

 <details>
 <summary><b>Jupyter - Remote Kernel</b> (click to expand...)</summary>

 The workspace can be added to a Jupyter instance as a remote kernel by using the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/) tool.
 If you have installed remote_ikernel (`pip install remote_ikernel`) on your local machine, the SSH setup script of the workspace will automatically offer you the option to setup a remote kernel connection.

 > ℹ️ _When running kernels on remote machines, the notebooks themselves will be saved onto the local filesystem, but the kernel will only have access to the filesystem of the remote machine running the kernel.
-If you need to sync data, you can make use of rsync, scp, or sshfs as explained in the [SSH Access section](#ssh-access)._
+If you need to sync data, you can make use of rsync, scp, or sshfs as explained in the [SSH Access](#ssh-access) section._

 In case you want to manually setup and manage remote kernels, use the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/src/default/README.rst) command-line tool, as shown below: